KyungjinJPark/ebro-pixels/README.md

 ### The Todo

-- Allow all 255^3 colors of RGB
-  - Create color picker
-  - Create a set of image pixels users can paint
 - Allow "click and drag" drawing
+- Implement Client-and-Server-side validation
+- Make basic infrastructure scalable (prob a lot to write for this)
 - parallel computing
   - Allow line drawing
   - Allow triangle drawing (|| computing)